defi-wonderland/optimism/packages/contracts-bedrock/test/invariants/interop/OVERVIEW.md

 **Additional Infrastructure Contracts**

 - ProxyAdmin
+- ProxyAdmin Owner
 - Actors
 - Deployer_8_15\*
 - Deployer_8_25\*
+- WeirdTarget \*\*

 \*The deployers are used to deploy contracts having dependencies with different compiler versions -- 0.8.15 and 0.8.25.
 In this way, both contracts versions are compatible with each other.
+\*\*The `WeirdTarget` is a target of a withdrawal transaction that tries to bypass safety checks on the system and tries to perform malicious or unexpected actions.
+It is used on the unguided test inside the `UnguidedCalls` contract.

 ---

 ### Overview

 We deployed contracts within the constructor but initialized them using an `initialize()` modifier present in every test and handler.
 This approach was necessary because interacting with contracts directly in the constructor caused Medusa to crash.
+The same is true for the contracts deployed per chain that are then being used on the `handler_addFreshChain` and `handler_addExistingChain` handlers.

 In the constructor, we managed the deployment of both proxy and non-proxy contracts.
 For proxies, we deployed `src/universal/Proxy.sol`, setting `ProxyAdmin` as the owner and the target contract as the implementation.
 To avoid using the `prank` cheatcode—which can lead to issues in Medusa—we deployed `ProxyAdmin` as another actor.